radiantlogic-v8/documentation-eoc/documentation/release-notes/eoc-1.4.0.md

 - [CUI-2401]: Fixed an issue with environments page filtering by User failing after a delete.
 - [CUI-2408]: Fixed an issue with inconsistency in the Discard Changes button in configuration promotion pipeline.
 - [CUI-2409]: Fixed an issue with incorrect count on the homepage application summary widget.
+- [CUI-2427]: Fixed an issue where "Confirm Email" functionality was not working in application creation.
+- [CUI-2437]: Added a "Test Connection" option to Integrations configuration in edit mode.

+## Security Vulnerability Fixes
+- [CUI-2434]: Updated the version of dependency form-data from 4.0.0 to 4.0.4 to address CVE-2025-7783.
+- [CUI-2435]: Updated the version of dependency form-data from 2.3.2 to 4.0.4 to address CVE-2025-7783.
+- [CUI-2436]: Updated the version of dependency form-data from 4.0.1 to 4.0.4 to address CVE-2025-7783.

 For known issues reported after the release, please see the Radiant Logic Knowledge Base: https://support.radiantlogic.com/hc/en-us/categories/4412501931540-Known-Issues